HandianYang/cartesian_controller_ws/src/cartesian_controllers/resources/doc/Solver_details.md

 Users configure the responsiveness of the controller to that error with a set of gains.
 The error_scale is a convenient option to post-multiply the error on all dimensions uniformly.
 This is handy for testing parameter ranges with the slider in dynamic reconfigure.
-All controllers use the same virtual model to map this Cartesian error to joint motion.
+All controllers use the same virtual model to map this Cartesian error to joint accelerations, which is then double time integrated.

-There are two different compile-time interfaces, over which the robots get actuated: `PositionJointInterfaces` and `VelocityJointInterfaces`.
+There are two different mechanisms how those joint values get send to the robot.
+The joint position interface works in an open-loop manner, and allows for internal iterations, using feedback from the virtual robot model.
+The joint velocity interface takes the current robot state into account, and does not provide internal iterations.

 ## Configuration
 ### Controller gains